boots-edu/textbook/source/text/6-polymorphism/polymorphism.md

 ## Back to the _drawing_ board

-Returning to the drawing example, if we added a draw method to the drawable class that does nothing, then implemented the draw method in each of our subclasses, then we could store a drawing as an array of drawables, iterate through the array, and call the draw method.
-This is acceptable because Drawable has a draw method, but the correct draw method (depending on the type of object) will be called for us automatically.
-This is **_polymorphism_**
+Returning to the drawing example, if we added a `draw` method to the drawable class that does nothing, then implemented the `draw` method in each of our subclasses, then we could store a drawing as an array of `Drawable`s, iterate through the array, and call the `draw` method.
+This is acceptable because `Drawable` has a `draw` method, but the correct `draw` method (depending on the type of object) will be called for us automatically.
+This is **_polymorphism_**:

 ```typescript
 class Drawable {